Halloween events in Cornwall 2025

 Originally known by the Celts as Samhain here in Britain, when people would light bonfires and dress up in costumes to ward off spirits, it eventually transitioned into the Christianised All Hallows Eve (the night before All Saint’s Day) and later into the Halloween that we know today.

 Nothing beats an autumnal October getaway, whether you adore this time of year or want to make the most of the good weather.
-Escape to one of our cosy cottages in Cornwall to make the most of the school half term holidays as a family, hide away in a romantic retreat for two or make the most of the quieter time of year to catch up with your favourite friends.
+Escape to one of our cosy cottages in Cornwall to make the most of the October half term holidays as a family, hide away in a romantic retreat for two or make the most of the quieter time of year to catch up with your favourite friends.
 After all, Cornwall is full of myths, legends, and the otherworldly – just what you need for Halloween!

 Whatever you choose to do, sprinkle your Cornish stay with a few Halloween-themed experiences to really celebrate the season.
 Here are our top events that promise all treats and no tricks (well, maybe a few) to add some spice to your stay.